wenkaiingermany/NCE_03/Lesson_28.md

 The jounalist immediately set out to obtain these important facts, but he took a long time to send them.

 I spend over half an hour (in) getting rid of him.

+get rid of sb.
+dispose of sb.

+There is no quicker method of disposing of patients than by giving them what they are asking for, ...

+### The next man to approach me was selling expensive pens and watches.
+the first, the second, the next, the last, the best, the only... 后常跟不定式作定语

+When he landed near Dover, the first person to greet him was a local policeman.

+The only other ship to match her was the Thermopylae.

+The first of the two ships to reach Java after the race had begun was the Thermopylae, but on the Indian Ocean, the Cutty Sark took the lead.

+The last creature to complete with man was the mosquito.

+### I examined one of the pens closely.
+closely = carefully
+... advertisers have made a close study of human nature...

+### It certainly looked genuine.
+At the base of the gold cap, the words 'made in the U.S.A.' had been neatly inscribed.

+at the base of ...
+on the basis of ...

+Decisions were often made on the basis of false information.

+gold
+gold ring / medal

+golden
+golden sunshine / hair

+Speech is silver, but silence is golden.

+His handwriting is neat.
+He has a teacher's handwriting.

+His handwriting is illegible.
+He has a doctor's handwriting.

+inscribe
+engrave
+Historians have long been puzzled by dots, lines and symbols which have been engraved on walls, bones, and the ivory tusks of mammoths.

+### The man said that the pen was worth $50, but as a special favour, he would let me have it for $30.
+I shook my head and held up five fingers indicating that I was willing to pay $5.

+I shook my head ...
+I disagreed ...
+I said no to him ...

+hold up = extend 伸出
+indicate 表示，表明
+Recent scientific evidence seems to indicate that this assumption is incorrect.

+### Gesticulating wildly, the man acted as if he found my offer outrageous, but he eventually reduced the price to $10.

+outrageous
+absurd
+pre'posterous

+eventually = at last = finally
+in the end

+### Shrugging my shoulders, I began to walk away when, a moment later, he ran after me and thrust the pen into my hands.

+shrug one's shoudlers
+with a shrug

+I will be on vacation till the end of the month when I return to shanghai.

+run after = chase
+Just as it was leaving, Mr. Taylor rushed out and ran after it throwing ashtrays and vases, ...

+### Though he kept throwing up his arms is despair, he readily accepted the $5 I gave him.

+readily = willingly
+There are times when we would willingly give everything we possess to save our lives, ...

+### I felt especially pleased with my wounderful bargain. -- until I got back to the ship.

+### No matter how hard I tried, it was impossible to fill this beautiful pen with ink and to this day it has never written a single word!

+However hard I tried, ...

+Judges, however wise or eminent, are human and can make mistakes.
+Imagine their dismay when they found a beautifully-cooked wallet and notes turned to ash.

+to this day = so far
+I spent the whole day in my room, but I did not write a single card!

+He earned enormous sums of money and was paid as much as $100 for a single apperance.

+They had a single aim, a solitary goal--the top!

+No matter how well I feed the her, it was impossible to persuade the beautiful hen to bread and to this day she has never laid a single egg!